-Date of Non-Secure Custody Order Permanency Planning Services case begins Within 24 hours of placement Verification of Custody Letter given to placement provider and the juvenile's school Within 3 days after the day of placement Determination of Foster Care Assistance Benefits and/or Medical Benefits Only (DSS-5120) initiated Within 7 calendar days of placement • Face-to-face visit with child(ren); this contact is in addition to any contact or interaction with the child(ren) on the day of placement • Face-to-face contact with placement provider (at least one adult caretaker) in the provider's home; this is in addition to any contact or interaction with the placement provider(s) on the day of placement Family Time (visitation) for child(ren) with parent(s)/caretaker(s) and sibling(s) Complete the following: Face-to-face contact with parent(s)/caretaker(s) Initial Health Screening (Health Summary Form - Initial Visit) (DSS-5206) Educational Stability addressed (Child Education Status) (DSS-5245) or NC Best Interest Determination Form (DSS-5137) completed) including BID meeting (within 5 school days) prior to any school change o SIS Client Entry Form (DSS-5027) Child Placement and Payment System Report (DSS-5094) Within 14 calendar days of Shared Parenting meeting placement • Family Time and Contact Plan (DSS-5242) developed jointly with parent(s) • Family Time and Contact Plan developed for siblings to visit each other (if in separate placements) (DSS-5242) Within 30 calendar days of Develop the Permanency Planning Family Services Agreement (DSS-5240) placement • Develop the Transitional Living Plan (TLP) (DSS-5096a) for any child 14 years old or older • Make diligent efforts to identify and notify adult relatives and other persons with legal custody of a sibling of the juvenile.
+Date of Non-Secure Custody Order Permanency Planning Services case begins Within 3 days after the day of placement Determination of Foster Care Assistance Benefits and/or Medical Benefits Only (DSS-5120) initiated Within 7 calendar days of placement • Face-to-face visit with child(ren); this contact is in addition to any contact or interaction with the child(ren) on the day of placement • Face-to-face contact with placement provider (at least one adult caretaker) in the provider's home; this is in addition to any contact or interaction with the placement provider(s) on the day of placement Family Time (visitation) for child(ren) with parent(s)/caretaker(s) and sibling(s) Complete the following: Face-to-face contact with parent(s)/caretaker(s) Initial physical examination (Health Summary Form - Initial Visit) (DSS-5206) Educational Stability addressed (Child Education Status) (DSS-5245) or NC Best Interest Determination Form (DSS-5137) completed) including BID meeting (within 5 school days) prior to any school change o SIS Client Entry Form (DSS-5027) Child Placement and Payment System Report (DSS-5094) Within 14 calendar days of Shared Parenting meeting placement • Family Time and Contact Plan (DSS-5242) developed jointly with parent(s) • Family Time and Contact Plan developed for siblings to visit each other (if in separate placements) (DSS-5242) Within 30 calendar days of Develop the Permanency Planning Family Services Agreement (DSS-5240) placement • Develop the Transitional Living Plan (TLP) (DSS-5096a) for any child 14 years old or older • Make diligent efforts to identify and notify adult relatives and other persons with legal custody of a sibling of the juvenile.
 When it is safe and appropriate children must be placed with relatives.
+All information about diligent efforts to locate must be documented and filed with the court.
+Complete the following: